nkarasiak/MuseoToolBox/paper.md

 # Summary

 `Museo ToolBox` is a python library dedicated to the processing of images in remote sensing.
+Images, also known as rasters, are georeferenced arrays.

-In this domain, classifying land cover type is a common and sometimes complex task, regardless of your level of expertise.
+In remote sensing, classifying land cover type is a common and sometimes complex task, regardless of your level of expertise.
 Recurring procedures such as extracting Regions Of Interest (raster values from your polygon), computing spectral indices or validating a model with a cross-validation can be difficult to implement.

-`Museo ToolBox` aims at simplifying the whole process by making the main treatments more accessible (extracting of Region Of Interests, fitting a model by using cross-validation, computing NDVI or various spectral indices, performing any kind of array function to the raster, etc).
+`Museo ToolBox` aims at simplifying the whole process by making the main treatments more accessible (extracting of Region Of Interests, fitting a model by using cross-validation, computing Normalized Difference Vegetation Index (NDVI) or various spectral indices, performing any kind of array function to the raster, etc).

 The main objective of this library is to facilitate the transposition of array-like functions into an image and to promote good practices in machine learning.